 As noted in CNET's report, technology, geography, and finances are the key reasons that rural areas are missing out on 5G.
 To make 5G work properly, you need multiple towers really close by for the short-range signal to travel between.
 Outside of the city center, that kind of infrastructure often isn't in place, CNET reported.

-SEE: 5G technology: A business leader's guide (Tech Pro Research)
+SEE: Quick glossary: 5G technology (Tech Pro Research)

 Also, because current infrastructure is so poor, that will also limit the adoption of 5G, as the transition will require technologies like Gigabit LTE to provide a foundation for 5G and bridge the gap between the generations, according to Qualcomm president Cristiano Amon.
 Additionally, Verizon CTO Hans Vestberg said that 5G will exist alongside 4G for a long time as sort of a hybrid approach as the networks are built out.
 That approach is extremely difficult in areas that don't have 4G LTE to start with.